Food arrives in Yemen after weekslong blockade

 A commercial ship, owned by a Yemeni businessman, carrying 5,500 tons of flour arrived at Yemen's Hodeida port on Sunday, according to the pro-Houthi Yemen Defense Ministry in the country's capital, Sanaa.

-Separately, a UN World Food Programme vessel carrying 25,000 tons of wheat flour is expected to arrive at the al-Saleef port in Yemen on Monday, according to Abeer Etefa, senior regional communications officer for WFP.
+Separately, a UN World Food Programme vessel carrying 25,000 tons of flour is expected to arrive at the al-Saleef port in Yemen on Monday, according to Abeer Etefa, senior regional communications officer for WFP.

 The arrival of food aid on Sunday follows Saturday's arrival of aid workers and vaccines.